openvinotoolkit/open_model_zoo/contribution.md

 ## Model conversion

 OpenVINO&trade; supports models in its own format IR.
 Model from any supported framework can be easily converted to IR using Model Optimizer tool included in OpenVINO&trade; package.
-More information about conversion you can learn [here]().
+More information about conversion you can learn [here](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 After successful conversion you will get model in IR format `*.xml` representing net graph and `*.bin` containing net parameters.

-> **NOTE 1**: due OpenVINO&trade paradigms, mean and scale values are built-in converted model.
+> **NOTE 1**: due OpenVINO&trade; paradigms, mean and scale values are built-in converted model.

-> **NOTE 2**: due OpenVINO&trade paradigms, if model take colored image as input, color channel order supposed to be `BGR`.
+> **NOTE 2**: due OpenVINO&trade; paradigms, if model take colored image as input, color channel order supposed to be `BGR`.

 *After this step you`ll get conversion parameters for Model Optimizer.*